Sorenon/Action-System/docs/README.md

 #### Preventing these issues in SuInput
 SuInput intends to circumvent these flaws with strict key design philosophies:

 1. Make SuInput flexible enough to be able to make full use of the capabilities of almost any human interface device.
-From (analog) keyboards, to Wiimotes, to Oculus Touch Controllers.
+From (analogue) keyboards, to Wiimotes, to Oculus Touch Controllers.
 2. Have a list of rules that applications must follow to make use of SuInput.
-These include not manually reading device input, treating action types in specific ways and using SuInput's input glyphs.
+These include not manually reading device input, treating action types in specific ways and using SuInput's input glyphs when told to.
 3. Offer a simple external mapping GUI for users to customize bindings without having to read the manual first.
 4. Offer a complex external mapping tool for power users so external re-mappers are not needed (such as Steam Input, ReWASD or JSM).
 5. Keep SuInput open and extensible so users and developers can add support for custom devices, action types and binding types.